samueltlyon/samueltlyon/README.md

 - 👋 Hi, I’m @samueltlyon
-- 👀 I’m interested in ...
-All thing information technology.
+- 👀 I’m interested in all things information technology.
-- 🌱 I’m currently learning ...
-More about coding and computer science.
+- 🌱 I’m currently learning more about coding and computer science.
-- 💞️ I’m looking to collaborate on ...
-Not applicable.
+- 💞️ I’m looking to collaborate on not applicable.
+Yet.
-- 📫 How to reach me ... samuel.lyon@outlook.com
+- 📫 How to reach me: samuel.lyon@outlook.com

 <!---
 samueltlyon/samueltlyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.